 ■ Author of several books including Bright and People like me.

 Alan D. Thompson is widely regarded as one of the world’s foremost gifted coaches.
 He specialises in working with families, and is an expert on high performance.

 Alan is a Fellow of the Institute of Coaching, Harvard Medical School, dedicated to enhancing the integrity of the field of coaching.
 He is also an Associate Certified Coach (ACC) with the International Coach Federation (ICF), working and training extensively through Singapore, Hong Kong, USA, and China.
 He is a Certified Genius Coach (USA).
-Along with Professor Mark C. Williams, he is a founder of the Australia-Asia Positive Psychology Institute.

 Having spent over a decade as a sound designer to high performing celebrities, Alan was a part of the creative and technical teams behind the largest international events on the planet (Red Bull Air Race, Christmas at the Sydney Opera House, Taipei Dome).
 He has worked with many high performing young stars, including the Australian Billy Elliot, Nikki Webster, and the cast of Andrew Lloyd Webber’s Cats in Asia.